Darmatage/DES315_22SP_P1/prototyping1/Assets/Prefabs/StudentPrefabs/JulianBlackstone/JulianBlackstone_ColorWave_README.txt

 Welcome to the Color Wave README File!

+This system allows the player to touch color totems across a level in order to reveal or hide objects for short duration.

 --- Notes under usage ---
 Keep in contact with me about the featuer if you use it!
 My email is j.blackstone@digipen.edu, and you can always